JustinPealing/FolderSync/README.md

 # FolderSync

-Synchronizes files between two folders, ensuring that files are copied only once, even if they are deleted from the destination folder.
+Synchronizes files between two folders, ensuring that files are copied only once, **even if they are deleted from the destination folder**.

 ## How to run